The 8 Best-Rated Cast Iron Skillets for Every Kitchen, According to Thousands of Reviews

 Skillets with nearly straight sides hold oil better for deep-frying and have more surface area for searing.

 Because cast-iron skillets are heavy, their handles are usually short, so the pan is easier to pick up.
-Some styles, like the Lodge Logic, have a second, U-shaped helper handle that allows the cook to lift the skillet with two hands.
+Some styles have a second, U-shaped helper handle that allows the cook to lift the skillet with two hands.

 Caring for Cast Iron